 The average sleeper goes through various cycles of the two sleep phases in monophasic sleep: non-rapid eye movement (NREM) sleep, transitioning from light sleep to deep slumber, and rapid eye movement (REM) sleep where dreams occur.
 However, the sleep cycles of insomniacs are often irregular, skimming light sleep but rarely reaching REM sleep, resulting in restless, wakeful nights and daytime fatigue.

 Fortunately, insomnia is treatable and here are three ways to get to sleep, depending on what type of insomniac you are…

-Sleeping pills are only available by prescription here in Singapore so we’ve put together a list of some other over-the-counter and home remedies to try.
+Sleeping pills are only available by prescription here in Singapore and we don’t advise taking that route if at all possible.
+So we’ve put together a list of some other over-the-counter and home remedies to try.

 Start a sleep routine

 The simplest and cheapest way to tackle insomnia.

 1. Reserve the bed solely for sleep and sex; don’t eat, work or watch TV on the bed